SnowflakePowered/librashader/README.md

 Heavily WIP.

 ## Supported Render APIs
 librashader supports OpenGL 3, OpenGL 4.6, Vulkan, DirectX 11, and DirectX 12.
-Support is WIP for all runtimes except OpenGL 3.
 Older versions of DirectX and OpenGL, as well as Metal, are not supported (but pull-requests are welcome).

 | **API**     | **Status** | **`librashader` feature** |